 Bardia National Park is a protected area in Nepal, established in 1988 as Royal Bardia National Park.
-Covering an area of 968 km2 (374 sqm), it is the principal and for the whole wilderness region in Nepal’s Terai, neighboring the eastern bank of the Karnali River in the Bardiya district.
+Covering an area of 968 km2 (374 sqm). it is the principal and for the whole wilderness region in Nepal’s Terai.
+Neighboring the eastern bank of the Karnali River in the Bardiya district.
 Jungle Safari in Royal Bardia national park provides an exceptional wilderness understanding for visitors.
-Distinctive flora, fauna, and scenery of the park and indigenous culture of buffer zone communities are an essential attraction for the tourists during jungle safari in Bardia Park.
-Wilderness in the relatively unexplored deep jungles of Nepal Bardia National Park is remote, Challenging and offering unique adventure for wildlife and nature lovers.
+Distinctive flora, fauna, and scenery of the park.
+The indigenous culture of buffer zone communities are an essential attraction for tourists.
+During jungle safari in Bardia Park.
+Wilderness in the relatively unexplored deep jungles of Nepal Bardia National Park.
+This is remote, Challenging and offering unique adventure for wildlife and nature lovers.

 The Bardia National park of Nepal is reputed for its rich biodiversity.
-The vegetation in the park arrays from early succession stage, tall floodplains grassland, established on the alluvial floodplain of Karnali, Orai, and Babai river systems to the climax stage, Sal (Shorea robusta) forest, extended on relatively dry flatlands and slopes of the park are regenerated and are subjugated by grass species.
-About 70% of the park is covered with forest, with the stability of a combination of grassland, savannah, and riverine forest.
+Therefore the vegetation in the park arrays from the early succession stage.
+Tall floodplains grassland lies on the alluvial floodplain of Karnali, Orai, and Babai river systems to the climax stage, Sal (Shorea robusta) forest.
+It extends on relatively dry flatlands and slopes of the parks.
+About 70% of the park is in the forest. with the stability of a combination of grassland, savannah, and riverine forest.
 The wide range of plant life in forest and grassland presents an excellent territory for 642 faunal species.
-The Karnali-Babai river system, their small tributaries and myriads of oxbow lakes is the habitat for 125 recorded species of fish and mugger crocodiles.
+The Karnali-Babai river system.
+Their small tributaries and myriads of oxbow lakes.
+The river is the habitat for 125 recorded species of fish and also mugger crocodiles.

 There is a crocodile breeding center at the park headquarter for Gharial and Marsh mugger to increase itâ€™s number, which includes two major sections-hatchery and rearing sections.
 We will have an exciting visit to the crocodile breeding centre in the national park.